Children and Families Understood

 By bringing together international researchers and practitioners, this series aims to equip occupational therapists and related professionals with the objective knowledge necessary to provide effective, evidence-based support for diverse populations.

-AND WHILE YOU WAIT HERE ARE THE REPLAYS FROM OUR LAST SERIES
+AND WHILE YOU WAIT, HERE ARE THE REPLAYS FROM OUR LAST WEBINARS

 WATCH REPLAYS HERE